 Anglers looking to reel in their next big catch will find that the massive Toledo Bend Reservoir is the place to be.
 The Reservoir, nestled along the Sabine River between Texas and Louisiana, is considered the largest human-made lake in the south.
 With a jaw-dropping 1,200 miles of shoreline and 185,000 acres of surface water, Toledo is a favorite choice for fishing as well as recreation.
 Bassmaster Magazine has named the Reservoir the top fishing destination in the country on more than one occasion – and for good reason.

-For a more intimate experience, The Piney Woods region hosts plenty of quiet hideaways like Daingerfield State Park, tucked away just two miles southeast of the town of Daingerfield.
+For a more intimate outdoor experience, The Piney Woods region hosts plenty of quiet hideaways like Daingerfield State Park, tucked away just two miles southeast of the town of Daingerfield.
 This forested park, scattered with mature pines, red oaks, maples, walnuts, sassafras and dogwoods, surrounds a ginormous spring-fed lake.
 The lake, an impoundment of free-flowing spring water with a 5 mph speed limit for boats, makes for pleasant swimming, meditation and pondering.

 Daingerfield highlights the charm found throughout our eastern forests, a particularly colorful region of the state year-round.
 The flowering dogwood’s dramatic blooms announce the arrival of spring, and its leaves turn a vibrant red in the fall.
-The black walnut, a prized but scarce native hardwood, can be found here growing up to one hundred feet tall.
+The black walnut, a prized but scarce native hardwood, can be found here growing up to 100 feet tall.
 So too can the water oak, with its mature bark of gray ridges and dark green, shoehorn-shaped leaves.
 The colonial white oak is perhaps the giant of this forest, growing even higher than the black walnut and living over half a millennium.
 Check out the sassafras with its shiny blue fruit on red pedicels.
 The brilliant green twigs were once chewed for their pleasant taste, and the oil from the tree’s roots and bark made tea.
 In fact, colonists believed the extracted oil could cure just about anything that ailed them.

 With so many things to discover in the Piney Woods, you’ll want to spend a week in this lush forest and stay for the hikes, nature and relaxation.